JiuZ-Chn/Cursor-Register/README.md

 ### Register accounts.
 Upload the account cookie token into [Chat-API](https://github.com/ai365vip/chat-api)

-Please add the folloing secret in your repo.
+Please add the following secret in your repo.

 - `CURSOR_ONEAPI_URL`: For parameter `oneapi.url`
-- `CURSOR_ONEAPI_TOKEN`: For parameter `oneapi_.oken`
+- `CURSOR_ONEAPI_TOKEN`: For parameter `oneapi.token`
 - `CURSOR_CHANNEL_URL`: For parameter `oneapi.channel_url`

 Please run the Github Action pipeline **`Cursor Register`** with the following parameter:
 - `Ingest account tokens to OneAPI`: Should be `☑`

 ### Register accounts.
-Use IMAP server to revice the email
+Use IMAP server to receivce the email

-Please add the folloing secret in your repo:
+Please add the following secret in your repo:

 - `CURSOR_IMAP_SERVER`: IMAP server
 - `CURSOR_IMAP_PORT`: IMAP port